lm1024/dc-pelican/content/2016-04-16-are-we-there-yet.md

 - **FREQUENCY: How often do we need to make the journey?** Maybe we should invest in a private plane.
 Or arrange to move A or B to shorten the journey.
 Or settle for phonecalls and streaming video.

-- **UNCERTAINTY abut starting point:** What if we're not where we think we are?
+- **UNCERTAINTY about starting point:** What if we're not where we think we are?
 Do we actually need to start from A?
 Maybe our journey can be faster if we go directly to B.

 - **UNCERTAINTY about travel conditions**: traffic jams, bad weather, diversions, breakdowns.